 The United Nations designated the period of 1990-1999 as the International Decade for Natural Disaster Reduction (IDNDR).
 Under the umbrella of this Decade, experts from many fields began to shape the global framework for disaster risks and their management.
-Of particular relevance was the introduction of several concepts related to Disaster-Risk including hazards, vulnerability and exposure and the need to to reduce disaster-risks as a way for a more sustainable development of communities worldwide.
+Of particular relevance was the introduction of several concepts related to disaster-risk including hazard, vulnerability, exposure and risk; as well as the need to reduce disaster-risks for a more sustainable development of communities worldwide.
 Many organizations of the United Nations system carried out a variety of efforts and activities under the auspices of this Decade.

 In January 2005, the UN Office for Disaster Risk Reduction (UNISDR) and the Government of Japan hosted the World Conference on Disaster Reduction (WCDR) in Kobe, Japan.
 The outcome of this conference was the Hyogo Framework for Action (HFA).
 This framework, endorsed by 168 Member States, marked a milestone in catalyzing national and local efforts to reduce disaster risk and in strengthening international cooperation through the development of regional strategies, plans and policies, and the creation of global and regional platforms for disaster risk reduction.
-As in the case of the IDNDR, many UN agencies have conducted a variety of efforts in many countries of the world under the umbrella of the HFA.

-Under the guidelines of the Committee on Peaceful Uses of Outer Space (COPUOS), the Office for Outer Space Affairs of the United Nations (UNOOSA) established in 2006 the United Nations Platform for Disaster Management and Emergency Response (UN-SPIDER) with the aim of promoting the use of space-based information in all phases of the disaster management cycle in all regions of the world.
+Under the guidelines of the Committee on Peaceful Uses of Outer Space (COPUOS), the Office for Outer Space Affairs of the United Nations (UNOOSA) established in 2006 the United Nations Platform for Disaster Management and Emergency Response (UN-SPIDER) with the aim of promoting the use of space-based information in all phases of the disaster management cycle, in all regions of the world.
 UN-SPIDER has been active in the past years under the umbrella of the Hyogo Framework for Action, and will continue its efforts in line with the Sendai Framework.
 UN-SPIDER will work with its network or Regional Support Offices and other partners to support countries in the use of space-based information and technologies in Priority Areas 1 and 4, and will be active in promoting the use of space-based data in the indicators that will be used to track efforts leading to the achievment of the seven targets.